The Younger Joneses

 Meredith, who was four when they arrived in the Umpqua Valley, went from playing amidst the vines to learning how to care for them, to supervising vineyard crews.
 She graduated from University of Oregon and Columbia University’s Public Health program and now works in New York.

-Laronda is high school counselor in Colorado and Abacela's brand ambassador for the state.
+Laronda is a high school counselor in Colorado and Abacela's brand ambassador for the state.
 Her sons both spent summers working in the vineyards, making it a three-generation family affair.
 “The wine is always a hit.
 People in Colorado know Oregon for rain and Pinot Noir.
 I'd like people to know that at Abacela they can put their umbrellas away and enjoy wines that might turn their head from Pinots forever.”

 Tamara, a physical therapist, lives in Honolulu and is Abacela's brand ambassador in Hawaii.
 The winery is a gathering place for the sprawling Jones family.
 “It's been an extraordinary gift to each and every one of us.” says Tamara Uhr.
 “From grandchildren to grandparents, we work in the vineyard or winery together and evenings are spent talking, laughing, cooking and drinking fabulous wine.”